Signatures from the observed jet power and the radiative efficiency for rotating black holes in loop quantum gravity: Comparison of theoretical models with observations

 The previous discussions show that both the radiative efficiency and the jet power are sensitive to the spacetime metric.
-Therefore, through comparing theoretical models with the corresponding observations, one can obtain some signatures for rotating black holes in LQG and further get some insight on the observationally favored range of the LQG parameter $P$.
+Therefore, through comparing theoretical models with the corresponding observations, one can obtain some signatures for rotating black holes in LQG and gain insights into the observationally favored range of the LQG parameter $P$.
 There are observational samples from six X-ray binaries including GRS1915+105, GROJ1655-40, XTEJ1550-564, A0620-00, H1743-322 and GRS1124-683, whose jet power and radiative efficiency are known from observations ~\cite{ref84,ref90,ref91}.
 With these data, the estimates of the spin parameter $a$ for the Kerr black hole and the corresponding radiative efficiency $\eta$ are listed in Table~\ref{Table1}. \begin{widetext}

 \end{widetext}